stonemjs/docs/src/docs/architecture/build.md

 To support modern JavaScript features while producing lightweight, portable artifacts, Stone.js uses [Rollup](https://rollupjs.org) and [Babel](https://babeljs.io) under the hood to build and bundle backend applications.

-By default, everything is preconfigured for you — no setup required.
+By default, everything is preconfigured for you, no setup required.
 But when you need more control, the system is fully extensible.

 ### Built-in Configuration